Chapter 6: Declining Pelvic Muscle Tone: Pelvic Prolapse and Urinary Incontinence

-"Look Inside" Dr. Winnifred Cutler's new book; an excerpt from Chapter 6 for readers.
+"Look Inside" Dr. Winnifred Cutler's essential book; an excerpt from Chapter 6 for readers.

 Click here for full book description